scifir/scifir-units/README.md

 Vector units in 2D allow to do calculations for lab machines and simulations of physics and other areas of science in 2 dimensions.
 They inherit scalar_unit, and additional to his member-variables they include the member-variable theta, of class angle (described above).

+Vector unit classes in 2D, representing either base or derived vectorial units, have in their name the **suffix _2d**.

 An example of use of it is the following:

 ```cpp